Diakite, Huff lead No. 7 Virginia past Maine, 46-26

 Maine (2-4) kept it close for much of the game, more because Virginia had trouble scoring than anything else.

 Vilgot Larsson led the Black Bears with nine points.
-They finished 8 for 43 from the field (18.6%) and had 21 turnovers that led to 20 Cavaliers points.
+They finished 8 for 43 from the field (18.6%) and had 21 turnovers.
+Their 26 points tied Rutgers for the fewest scored against the Cavaliers under Bennett.
+Virginia beat Rutgers 45-26 on Nov.
+29, 2014.

+Nonetheless, Maine coach Richard Barron could not find fault with his team’s effort.

+“They battled.
+They just battled,” he said, “and we just couldn’t make shots.”

 The Cavaliers have now held six of seven opponents this season under 50 points.